kjell/mcn-2020-git-haiku/index.md

-Carven gods long gone
+In the cicada's cry
-he starts to grind the rice,
+visit the ancestral grave
-Stabs the darkness
+Among the flowers